Radiometric cooling ages ( Ar/

 below.

-A few studies have explored this for the Ar/Ar system.
+A few studies have explored this for the Ar/

 If erosion is in a steady state over geologic time, then